 In 2016, we expanded Imagination Library to all of Racine County.
 Currently, over 5,000 children participate in the program, and over 191,000 books have been mailed to Racine County children.

-All children under the age of five residing in western Racine County are eligible to participate.
-After registering, the first book, The Little Engine That Could, will take about eight to ten weeks to arrive at your home.
-Your child will then receive one age-appropriate book each month until they "graduate" from the program, shortly before their fifth birthday.
+All children through the age of four residing in Racine County are eligible to participate.
+After registering, the first book, The Little Engine That Could, will take approximately 90 days to arrive at your home.
+Your child will then receive one quality, age-appropriate book each month until they turn five.

 Visit our Frequently Asked Questions page to learn more about Imagination Library, or click the box below to register today.

 Please notify United Way of Racine County anytime your address changes in order to continue receiving books.

 For more information, please contact Joanee Meyerhofer at 262-210-1975.